 I am pretty sure I haven’t mentioned this in recent posts, but I am attempting NaNoWriMo this month.
 For those who don’t know, NaNoWriMo stands for National Novel Writing Month.
 Each November a huge group of writers and hopeful-writers gather and rather crazily attempt to write 50,000 word novels in that month, or roughly 1,667 words a day.
 Despite being swamped as always, I wanted to tackle this this month.
-I planned to use this to finish my already in progress novel, about 11k in so far.
+I planned to use this to finish my already in-progress novel.

 Rewind to yesterday afternoon and picture me, staring at a blank Scrivener doc, feeling utterly useless.
 Why won’t the words come out?
 Why can’t I write a thousand words easily like ‘everyone else’?
 How will I ever be an author if I can’t write as fast I should?
 I stink.

 At about 6 o’clock last night, after spending precious hours agonizing over the few hundred words I managed to write, I tweeted something along the lines of:

 “This is ridiculous.
 I’m sorry, but I just can’t write this many words in a day.
 I don’t think I can do NaNo.”